A statistical study of the metallicity of core-collapse supernovae based on VLT/MUSE integral-field-unit spectroscopy: Introduction

-In statistical studies, an unbiased sample is very important.
+Within the domain of statistical research, minimizing sample bias is of particular importance.
 Limited by the telescopes' small field of view, early SN searches targeted on galaxies of high masses and star formation rates (SFRs) in order to maximize the number of discovered SNe.
 Such galaxies , however, also tend to have higher metallicities \citep{Tremonti_2004}, thus introducing a bias to SN samples discovered in this way \citep{Sanders2012}.
-With the increasing power of time-domain observations, more recent SN searches are able to observe a large number of, almost randomly selected, galaxies (e.g. the Lick Observatory Supernova Search (LOSS; \citealp{Filippenko_Li_Treffers_Modjaz_2001}) or even map a significant portion of sky (e.g. the All Sky Automated Survey for SNe (ASAS-SN; \citealp{asassnKochanek_2017}).
-SNe discovered by such untargeted or quasi-untargeted searches are not affected by the metallcity bias introduced by their host galaxies.
-Figure~\ref{fig:1} compares the host galaxy magnitudes of CCSNe discovered before 2010, when most were discovered by targeted searches, and after 2016, when most were discovered by (quasi-) untargeted searches.
+With the increasing power of time-domain observations, more recent wide-field SN searches are able to map a significant portion of sky (e.g. the All Sky Automated Survey for SNe (ASAS-SN; \citealp{asassnKochanek_2017}).
+SNe discovered by such untargeted searches are not affected by the metallcity bias introduced by their host galaxies.
+Figure~\ref{fig:1} compares the host galaxy magnitudes of CCSNe discovered before 2010, when most were discovered by targeted searches, and after 2016, when most were discovered by untargeted searches.
+The SNe in this statistics are sourced from the Transient Name Server\footnote{\url{https://www.wis-tns.org/}} (TNS) and Open SN Catalog (OSC; \citealp{OSC2017}), with an additional selection criterion of redshift less than 0.05.
+At such proximities, the searches for SNe with typical luminosities are very complete.
+Magnitudes for SN host galaxies are from the GLADE+ catalog \citep{GELADE}.
+Some of the SNe lack this information for their host galaxies, and we have excluded these from the analysis.
 It is clear that SNe from targeted searches are significantly biased toward brighter host galaxies.
 Therefore, the early studies on SN metallicity are unavoidably affected by the bias caused by targeted SN discovery.

 For studies that rely on archival observations, another potential bias may come from data availability as the archival observations are from different programs with different scientific goals, target selection criteria, observational strategies and even telescopes.
 Without a further careful selection, the sample could be rather heterogeneous with significant biases that are difficult to assess.